ActiveLook/Activelook-API-Documentation/ActiveLook_API.md

 <br>

 Data are sent in chunks of 512 bytes with command `imgStream`
-A line can't be truncate between two chunks.
+A line can't be truncated between two chunks.
 Each chunk must contain only complete lines.

 For example, a 15x10 bitmap can be done as follows :
 ``` python